 DivMod(quotient=2, remainder=0)

-In this example, you add context to each returned value, so any programmer reading your code can immediately understand what each number means.
+In this example, you add context to each returned value, allowing any programmer reading your code to immediately grasp what each number means.

-Reducing the number of arguments a function can take is considered a best programming practice.
-This makes your function’s signature more concise and optimizes your testing process because of the reduced number of arguments and possible combinations between them.
+Having a small number of arguments in your function is a best programming practice.
+This makes your function’s signature concise and optimizes your testing process because of the reduced number of arguments and possible combinations between them.
+If you have a function with many arguments, you can group some of them using named tuples.

-Again, you should consider using named tuples to approach this use case.
-Say you’re coding an application to manage your clients’ information.
-The application uses a database to store clients’ data.
-To process the data and update the database, you’ve created several functions.
-One of your high-level functions is create_user()
+Say that you’re coding an application to manage your clients’ information.
+The application uses a database to store client data.
+To process this data and update the database, you’ve created several functions.
+One of your functions is create_client()

-This function takes four arguments.
+This function takes three arguments.
 The first argument, db

 )